circlefin/malachite/specs/consensus/README.md

 primitive, which should send a given [consensus message](#messages) to all processes, thus implementing a 1-to-n communication primitive.

-> TODO: reliable broadcast properties
+> TODO: reliable broadcast properties needed for consensus messages, and the
+> more comprehensive and strong properties required for certificates (sets of
+> 2f + 1 identical votes), and certified proposals.

 #### Timeouts